 To reshape a selection's bounding box by using Bézier curves:

-- In the Toolbar, select the Envelope modifier (
+In the Toolbox, select the Envelope modifier (Figure 3.73).

-Figure 3.64 When you select multiple graphic elements with the free-transform tool, a single transformational bounding box surrounds all of them (left).
-Choosing the Envelope modifier hides the selection's center point and makes the box's Bézier handles available for manipulation (right).
+Figure 3.74 When you select multiple graphic elements with the free-transform tool, a single transformational bounding box surrounds all of them (top).
+Choosing the Envelope modifier hides the selection's center point and makes the box's Bézier handles available for manipulation (bottom).

-- Position the pointer over a Bézier handle.
+Position the pointer over a Bézier handle.
 The hollow-arrowhead pointer appears.
-Then click and drag the handle to redefine the curve (
+Then click and drag the handle to redefine the curve (Figure 3.75).